Nudge Theory Applications in Procurement

 Standardization and harmonization

-What other uncommon examples of nudge theory applications can you think about?
+What other creative applications of nudge theory in procurement can you think of?

 P.S.
 If you appreciate hundreds of hours invested in researching and writing this blog, you can buy me a coffee or subscribe for the membership by following this link.
 Thank you!